-NOTE: Above actions combined due to mutual impact and/or nature of intent of actions and further review/update of security procedures and equipment is not needed.
+NOTE: Above actions combined due to mutual impact and/or nature of intent of actions and strategies as listed.

+Status: A second warning siren has been put into place by way of a county collaboration.
+A further review/update of security procedures and equipment is not needed.
 As there is not a local emergency response team, no equipment is needed for such services.